There’s one thing that can change your life starting today. We call them “rituals!”

 I’ve learned a long time ago that busyness is not the same as effectiveness.

-Running around completing tasks without them serving a real important purpose, is just silly.
+Running around completing tasks without them serving a really important purpose, is just silly.

 Immediately some of you might ask, “Well, what if my job entails completing mindless tasks?”